 - Discuss personal development and study leave plans with trainee

-- Clarify appropriate courses/educational activities to support curriculum attainment
+- Clarify appropriate courses/educational activities to support curriculum attainment Link to course guidance

-- Financial support for discretionary activity will only be considered if the trainee has met the core curriculum requirements and can demonstrate that the support required will allow them to fulfill their potential, facilitate career development and meet potential employer requirements.
+- Financial support for discretionary activity must be considered if the trainee has met the core curriculum requirements and can demonstrate that the support required will allow them to fulfill their potential, facilitate career development and meet potential employer requirements.
 Discussion and clarification can be sought from Training Programme Director or Head of School as appropriate.

 - Authorise study leave in timely manner within 2 weeks of application receipt